garrandall/popular-music-data/tracks/intergalactic-beastie-boys.md

 Style, profile

-I said it always brings me back when I hear, "ooh child" From the Hudson River out to the Nile
+I said it always brings me back when I hear, "ohchild" From the Hudson River out to the Nile
 I run the marathons 'til the very last mile